What is a CPHR?

 Competency Framework FAQs Relating to Post-Secondary Institutions, Students & Graduates

-As a graduate of a CPHR accredited post-secondary program, are there any changes to how or when I need to apply for the NKE exemption?
+As a graduate of a CPHR accredited post-secondary program, are there any changes to how or when I need to apply for the NKE waiver?

-There are no changes to the NKE exemption application (please refer to cphrbc.ca for details).
+There are no changes to the NKE waiver application (please refer to cphrbc.ca for details).
 However, there is a new time requirement being introduced for graduates of accredited programs after January 1, 2022.
-Graduates of accredited programs after January 1, 2022 have five years from their graduation date to apply for the NKE exemption.
+Graduates of accredited programs after January 1, 2022 have five years from their graduation date to apply for the NKE waiver.

-All graduates who have graduated under existing accreditation agreements prior to January 1, 2022 have until August 2025 to claim the NKE exemption irrespective of their graduation date (as long as all other criteria are met), or five years from graduating, whichever is the latter.
-For example, an individual with a graduation date in 2016 would have until August 2025 to claim the NKE exemption.
+All graduates who have graduated under existing accreditation agreements prior to January 1, 2022 have until August 2025 to claim the NKE waiver irrespective of their graduation date (as long as all other criteria are met), or five years from graduating, whichever is the latter.
+For example, an individual with a graduation date in 2016 would have until August 2025 to claim the NKE waiver.

 I will graduate from a CPHR accredited post-secondary program in the future.
-How long will I have to apply for the NKE exemption?
+How long will I have to apply for the NKE waiver?

 Five years from your graduation date.

-Why is the 5 year requirement to apply for the NKE exemption being introduced for graduates of accredited post-secondary institutions?
+Why is the 5 year requirement to apply for the NKE waiver being introduced for graduates of accredited post-secondary institutions?

-This has been adopted to encourage graduates to apply for the NKE exemption in a timely manner following graduation, while their accredited academic program learnings are still current.
+This has been adopted to encourage graduates to apply for the NKE waiver in a timely manner following graduation, while their accredited academic program learnings are still current.

 As a representative of a Post-Secondary Institution (PSI) with an existing accreditation agreement, when does the PSI need to renew the agreement with CPHR BC & Yukon.